Min-Sum Set Cover on Parallel Machines: Introduction

 From the theoretical point of view, the \textsc{Parallel Min-Sum Set Cover} is a natural generalization of the classical \textsc{Min-Sum Set Cover}.
 Multiple combinatorial problems can be cast as scheduling problems which results in various, previously unexplored variants.
 In our work we show, that even in the multiple-machine setting we can obtain non-trivial approximation algorithms for \textsc{PMSSC}.
-Moreover, although our main procedure behaves in a greedy way, for non-identical machines the subroutine which finds the dense family of sets behaves in a non-greedy manner.
-Of particular interest is the case of related machines, where we use a technique which allows us to reduce the number of machines to $O\br{\log m}$, which may be of independent interest.
-In our setting this comes handy, since this reduces the FPT running time of the algorithm for \textsc{Parallel Densest Subfamily} to polynomial time.
+Moreover, although our main procedure is greedy, most of the subroutines behave in a non-greedy manner.
+Of particular interest is the case of out-forest precedence-constrained, identical machine variant, where we reduce the problem to the \textsc{Group Steiner Orienteering}, a problem regarding graph spanning.